prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_9/notes.md

 7 VALUATION OF DEBT SECURITIES - Done.
 8 RISKS OF INVESTING IN DEBT SECURITIES - Done.

 CHAPTER REVIEW QUESTIONS : 16/21
+Needs review.

 1 Sovereign bonds are issued by:
 A companies.